firoyj/firoyj.github.io/_posts/2023-11-17-subgraphs.md

 Subgraphs offer swift access to historical blockchain data with minimal delays.
 They serve as off-chain data storage, equipped with a GraphQL API and virtually no limits, making data processing and manipulation a breeze.
 Their ease of use and effectiveness make them a valuable tool for developers."
 ---

-# Subgraphs Simplified: A Practical Tutorial
+# Subgraphs simplified: A practical tutorial

 ## Introduction

 Welcome to the tutorial on creating powerful Subgraphs for blockchain data analysis and manipulation.
 In this guide, we will walk you through the process of efficiently leveraging subgraphs and their potential applications.

-## Understanding Subgraphs
+## Understanding subgraphs

 Subgraphs offer swift access to historical blockchain data with minimal delays.
 They serve as off-chain data storage, equipped with a GraphQL API and virtually no limits, making data processing and manipulation a breeze.
 Their ease of use and effectiveness make them a valuable tool for developers.

-## When to Use Subgraphs
+## When to use subgraphs

 Subgraphs are ideal for the following scenarios: